We need your Help!#

 Further real-world scenarios#

-The scenario is known to have lots of collisions due to unsafe traffic lights and some invalid junction definitions.
-Furthermore it is quite jammed
+This scenario is known to have lots of collisions due to unsafe traffic lights and some invalid junction definitions.
+It is also quite jammed.

 Synthetic - or abstract - scenarios only resemble typical layouts of real-world junctions and arterials without mapping a very specific one.
 Some synthetic scenarios of the COLOMBO R&D project are examples of the German guideline RiLSA.
 They are described in D1.1 "Scenario Specifications and Required Modifications to Simulation Tools"(chapter 4).